PowerPowder/CCNA-notes/chapter2.md

 **Ethernet shared media**: refers to network designs that use hubs, they require CSMA/CD and the bandwidth is shared.

 **Ethernet point-to-point**: refers to network designs that use switches, each link works independently.

+### Carrier-Sense Multiple Access with Collision Detection

+**CSMA/CD**: used with hubs to detect and action collisions in half duplex mode.
+1. Device wanting to send waits until Ethernet is not busy
+2. When Ethernet is not busy, device starts sending the frame
+3. Device listens while sending to see if any collisions occurred, if a collision occurred then:
+    1. Send jamming signal to all devices
+    2. Each device waits a random time
+    3. Reattempt at step 1